palapav/CAS-Auth-ExpressJS/README.md

 # CAS-Authentication
-An implementation of Princeton CAS Authentication using Express
+A bare-bones implementation of Princeton CAS Authentication using ExpressJS and EJS

-How to use the project!!! -> need documentation here!